 Dena Moes, CNM, grew up in West Hollywood, CA. She attended Yale College where she received a B.A. in Literature and Women’s Studies.
-After college she moved to New York City where she worked, explored the vast cultural resources of city life, and pondered her life's purpose.
-At the age of twenty-three, a friend placed a copy of Ina May Gaskin’s Spiritual Midwifery in her hands.
-By the time she finished reading it, Dena knew her life's purpose was to be a midwife.
+After college she moved to New York City where she worked, explored the vast cultural resources of city life and pondered her life's purpose.
+At the age of twenty-three a friend placed a copy of Ina May Gaskin’s Spiritual Midwifery in her hands.
+By the time she finished reading it Dena knew her life's purpose was to be a midwife.

-Dena first became a doula, and she volunteered her services at North Central Bronx Hospital.
-There, she provided labor support for uninsured, recent immigrants from Africa, Haiti, Central America and Albania.
+Dena first became a doula and she volunteered her services at North Central Bronx Hospital.
+She provided labor support for uninsured, recent immigrants from Africa, Haiti, Central America and Albania.
 She saw certified nurse-midwives run a busy labor and delivery unit with record-breaking low cesarean rates and excellent outcomes.
 She then attended Yale University School of Nursing's three-year program in nurse-midwifery.
 She received her RN in 1995 and her MSN in 1996, the same year she was certified in nurse-midwifery by the American College of Nurse Midwives.
-During her training, Dena studied with a homebirth midwife who served the Old Order Amish in rural Pennsylvania.
-During her semester living in an Amish farmhouse, she attended thirty homebirths in a culture in which homebirth is the norm and birth is understood as a normal part of farm life.
+During her training Dena studied with a homebirth midwife who served the Old Order Amish in rural Pennsylvania.
+She spent a semester living in an Amish farmhouse where she attended thirty homebirths in a culture in which homebirth is the norm and birth is understood as a normal part of farm life.

-Since 1996, Dena has served birthing families in a variety of settings.
+Since 1996 Dena has served birthing families in a variety of settings.

-After graduation, Dena worked as a midwife in a small town in Kansas, where she attended almost every birth that happened in two rural hospitals over one year.
-She and her husband Adam then moved to the Santa Cruz area, where Adam studied Traditional Chinese Medicine.
-In Santa Cruz , she worked as a labor and delivery nurse for two years, as well as provided primary care, gynecology, and family planning in a women's clinic.
+After graduation Dena worked as a midwife in a small town in Kansas where she attended almost every birth that happened in two rural hospitals over one year.
+She and her husband Adam then moved to the Santa Cruz area where Adam studied Traditional Chinese Medicine.
+In Santa Cruz she worked as a labor and delivery nurse for two years as well as provided primary care, gynecology, and family planning in a women's clinic.
 Dena's first daughter, Clarabel, was born at home in Santa Cruz.